Social Security Disability Appeals

 You have the right to have an attorney represent you in your Social Security case.
 Statistics have shown that claimants represented by attorneys have been successful more often than those without attorney representation.
 Not all attorneys practice before the Social Security Administration.
 You will do best to find an attorney familiar with the maze of Social Security regulations and the unusual Social Security procedures.

-The Law Office of Donald D. Vanarelli provides services to clients as legal counsel in Social Security Disability Appeals and Supplemental Security Income (SSI) claims.
+Vanarelli & Li, LLC provides services to clients as legal counsel in Social Security Disability Appeals and Supplemental Security Income (SSI) claims.

 What Should I Do If I’ve Been Denied Benefits?

 File an appeal.
 Many disabled people become disheartened after they receive a disability benefits denial notice and do not pursue their applications.
 This is often a mistake.
 Nationally, about 67% of all applicants are denied initially.
 But many of these people ultimately receive benefits.
 Therefore, if denied benefits, file for reconsideration.
 You may again be denied, but again don’t get discouraged.
 Only about 15% of all reconsiderations result in awards of benefits.
 If you are denied at this stage in the appeals process, you should request a hearing.
 You will have the best chance of winning at the hearing.
 Slightly more than 50% of all hearings result in the claimant receiving benefits.

 What Would Vanarelli & Li, LLC Do While Representing Me in My Social Security Case?

 Every case is different.
 Your attorney’s role depends on the particular facts of your case.
 However, a few of the things Vanarelli & Li, LLC may do to improve your chances of winning are:

 - Analyze your case under Social Security Laws and Regulations.

 - Contact your doctor and explain Social Security Regulations in order to obtain a report consistent with those regulations.